dotonebit/devnet/README.md

 # devnet
-This is a repository for DevNet projects.
+This is a repository for DevNet projects and notes.